 Carelessly prepared or incomplete case lists may contribute to failure to pass the Certifying Examination.
 (See case list entry information below.)

-The candidate must bring a paper copy of their patient case lists to the Certifying Examination for personal reference.
+All case lists will be submitted electronically, and candidates may not bring a copy of their case list to the Certifying Examination for personal reference.

 VIII.
 Case List Preparation

 A. Case List Entry